GSA/piv-guides/Template-2.md

   2. Click on the **_Create New File_** button located at the top right area of your repository's directory window.
   > At the top left area of this window, the branch name appears with a **"/"** after it and a text box.
 (If you want to start over, select **_Cancel_**.)
   4. In the text box, enter your new Page's name with the extension, **.md**, for **Markdown** (e.g., **Mynewfile.md**).
   5. Scroll down to the bottom of your screen.
-At the left-hand-side of your screen, click on the green button that says **Commit new file**.
+At the left-hand-side of your screen, below the **Comment** box, click on the green button that says **Commit new file**.
   > This creates and saves your new Page in your selected or new branch.

 ## Copy and Paste the Content from the **_Template.md_** into your new Page.

   1. At the top right area of your Page's content window, click on the **pencil** symbol.

-  > Your Page window is now in editing view (i.e., Markdown content creation mode).
+  > Your Page window is now in editing view (i.e., also Markdown content creation mode).
 You will use this view to create content for your guide.

   2. Select all of the content in this **_Template.md_** page.
 Copy and paste this content into your Page.